colah/ByronTrialNotes/day7.md

 " I can't help what other people think.
 You're just doing your job and I'm just living my life.
 I'm trying to get the licenses and follow the rules to ...."

-"BUt combined those could make a bomb?
+"But combined those could make a bomb?
 Yeah, but so could your car and a match."

 Bui tries to get Byron to admit to wanting to make a bomb many times.

 Bui claims that Byron earlier told him that he'd admitted to having a detonator, when the video clearly show that he didn't.

-Movie stopping at 43:46.
+Movie stops at 43:46.